DanielGrin31/DigitalTraining/Networks.md

 when an ACK message is not sent after a certain period of time the message is resent by the sender.
 #### Connection Establishment
 ![](./assets/images/tcp_handshake.png)

 The way of establishing a connection in TCP is also called the three-way handshake.
 The process is as follows:

 1. First packet is sent with a **SYN** flag set to 1 in the TCP Header,along with an inital Seq number,called the ISN which is randomly generated to avoid conflict between connections and the ACK flag set to 0.
 2. The Server then responds with a **SYN+ACK** packet which also has a its own SYN Flag set to 1 and ACK flag according to the Seq the client sent,its own Seq value is also randomly generated as its a separate stream of bits than the client to server one.
 3. Lastly the client sends an ACK packet to the SYN packet sent in the second step,this establishes the connection.
+### Port Forwarding
+Port Forwarding or Port Mapping is a method of rerouting traffic from one port of a device to another port of another or the same device.
+It allows incoming traffic destined for a specific port on a public IP address to be forwarded to a specific port on a private IP address within a local network,see [NAT](#nat).

+Port forwarding is commonly used to enable access to services or applications hosted on a private network from the internet.

+By configuring port forwarding rules on a router or firewall, incoming requests to a specific port can be redirected to a designated device or server within the local network.

 ## IP
 IP or Internet Protocol is a protocol used for addressing and routing data packets across networks in order to enable communication between devices connected to the internet.